-In 2003, Bubba was named by NCDD Dean Gary Trichter (on behalf of the 600+ members of NCDD.com, “The Nation's Leading DUI Defense Attorney.”
+In 2003, at Cambridge, Massachusetts, Bubba was named by NCDD Dean Gary Trichter (on behalf of the 600+ members of NCDD.com) as “The Nation's Leading DUI Defense Attorney.”
 This is the only time NCDD conducted such a poll of its membership, which now exceeds 2,000 members.
-Mr. Head is regularly seen on the nightly news and has defended dozens of high profile criminal cases for entertainers, government officials, celebrities, police officers, judges, and sports figures.
-In 2015, Georgia Trend magazine again named Bubba Head to its "Legal Elite" list of the top DUI lawyers in the state.
+Mr. Head is regularly seen on the nightly news, and has defended dozens of high profile criminal cases for entertainers, government officials, celebrities, police officers, judges, and sports figures.
+In 2015, Georgia Trend magazine again named Bubba Head to its "Legal Elite" list of the top DUI attorneys in Georgia.

 Mr. Head attended The University of Georgia beginning in 1969.
 He graduated (with honors) as a history major in 1973.
-He went directly to UGA's prestigious School of Law.
+He went directly into UGA's prestigious School of Law.
 Three years later, he earned his law degree from UGA in 1976.
 A week later (having taken the February 1976 Georgia Bar), he applied for and was admitted to the Georgia Bar Association on June 10, 1976.
-After starting his practice in Athens, GA, Mr. Head moved to Atlanta in 1990 to become a DUI attorney.
-Today, the name "Bubba Head" has become synonymous with litigation excellence among his peers across the nation.
+After starting his practice in Athens, GA, Mr. Head moved to metro Atlanta in 1990 to become a DUI attorney.
+Today, the name "Bubba Head" has become synonymous with litigation excellence among his DUI attorney peers across the nation.

 Mr. Head invited other attorneys across America to help start the National College for DUI Defense (NCDD.com).
 In 1995, this organization was founded by the twelve Regents and 100 Founding Members.
 Mr. Head succeeded in organizing the initial DUI law training organization, and was one of the twelve founding NCDD Regents.
 The NCDD is now the preeminent training association for DUI attorneys throughout the nation.
 Mr. Head served as one of the Regents of NCDD.
-Since its creation in 1995, he has served as the Regent of the College on two separate occasions, covering six years.
-He is also Board Certified in the field of DUI defense by NCDD.com, a qualification held by less than 3/10th of 1% of all attorneys in the organization.
+Since its creation in 1995, he has served as the Regent of the College on two separate occasions, covering a total of six years.
+He is also Board Certified in the field of DUI Defense by NCDD.com, a qualification held by less than 3/10th of 1% of all attorneys in the organization.

-In 2014, Mr. Head also became a Charter Member of DUIDLA, a national DUI defense attorney's organization that promotes DUI driving law training both criminal defense attorneys and DUI-DWI public defenders.
-Since the Group's inception, he has served as a Trustee on the non-profit Board of DUIDLA to help oversee training of public defenders and appointed counsel for citizens who cannot pay for their legal representation.
+In 2014, Mr. Head also became a Charter Member of DUIDLA, a national DUI defense attorney's organization that promotes drunk driving law training for both criminal defense attorneys and DUI-DWI public defenders.
+Since the Group's inception, he has served as a Trustee on the non-profit Board of DUIDLA to help oversee legal training for public defenders and other appointed counsel for citizens in all 50 states who cannot pay for their legal representation.
 This attorney training organization now boasts over 700 members, and produces multiple training sessions for criminal defense attorneys ONLY.

 Mr. Head has written numerous books on the topic of driving under the influence law and criminal trial practice, and has contributed to several others.
 He is the co-author of The Georgia DUI Defense Trial Practice Manual, 101 Ways to Avoid a Drunk Driving Conviction, and author of The DUI Book, which was written for the average citizen who has been accused of driving under the influence.
-The DUI Book has proven so popular that Mr. Head has been asked to co-author state-specific editions, and has helped edit and co-author books in NY, CA, FL, MI, TN, NJ, VA, and WA.
+The DUI Book has proven so popular that Mr. Head has been asked by other attorneys to co-author state-specific editions, and has helped edit and co-author similar books in NY, CA, FL, MI, TN, NJ, VA, and WA.

-Top 15 Questions About Drunk Driving Cases We Receive
+Top 15 Questions About Georgia Driving Under the Influence Cases

-Depending on whether the conviction is both a misdemeanor and a DUI first offense, or a second offense DUI misdemeanor or any subsequent conviction, Georgia DUI laws have minimum, mandatory penalties.
-This link explains, in detail, those statutory minimums on both the criminal consequences of DUI and the driver's license suspension implications.
+Depending on whether the conviction is both a misdemeanor and a first offense, a second offense, or a felony DUI, Georgia impaired driving laws have minimum mandatory penalties.
+This link explains, in detail, those statutory minimums on both the criminal consequences of a misdemeanor DUI, and the driver's license suspension implications.
 Only 5% of all cases in Georgia are DUI felony cases.
 Most importantly, a driving under the influence conviction in Georgia will NEVER "age off" your criminal record.
 Georgia laws have no first offender provisions and no expungement--ever!

-The implied consent law started out as legal fiction, when it was enacted over half a century ago.
-This law states that anyone who drives on Georgia's roads --- by doing so --- gave permission to test their blood alcohol or breath alcohol content, if he or she is suspected of drunk driving.
-Any failure to submit to an implied consent breath or blood test after arrest can cost you the right to drive.
-Today's implied consent laws and related GA driving under the influence laws cover both alcohol AND driving under the influence of drugs.
+The Georgia Implied Consent Law started out as legal fiction, when it was enacted over half a century ago.
+This law states that anyone who drives on Georgia's roads --- by doing so --- implicitly gave permission to test their blood alcohol or breath alcohol content, if he or she is suspected of drunk driving.
+Any failure to submit to an implied consent breath test or blood test after a lawful arrest can cost you the right to drive.
+The current Georgia implied consent laws and related GA driving under the influence laws cover both alcohol AND driving under the influence of drugs.

 4. What is the 10 day letter for ALS?